How to Increase DNF Speed on Rocky Linux 9/8

 Caution Against Excessive Parallel Downloads

-It’s important to exercise caution when increasing the number of parallel downloads.
+It’s essential to exercise caution when increasing the number of parallel downloads.
 Setting this number too high (for example, to 100) can paradoxically decrease performance.
 This is due to the increased load on your system’s resources and potential network constraints.
-Starting with a moderate number like ten and then gradually increasing it allows you to observe the impact on performance and make informed adjustments.
+Starting with a moderate number like ten and then gradually increasing, it allows you to observe the impact on performance and make informed adjustments.

 To complement parallel downloads, activating the fastest mirror option in DNF significantly enhances download speed.
 This feature enables DNF to automatically select the fastest available mirror for downloading packages, optimizing download efficiency.